 One of the most entertaining football players in American sports history has to be Deion Sanders.
-Few have had the success he had on the gridiron, but he also did it in baseball.
+Few have had the success he did on the gridiron, but he also excelled on the baseball field.
 To nobody’s surprise, he’s succeeded since his retirement as well.

-Born in Fort Myers, Florida, Sanders attended North Fort Myers High School and was All-State selection in football, basketball, and baseball.
-He was selected to the Florida High School Association All-Century Team, which chose the top-33 players in the 100-year history of Florida high school football.
+Born in Fort Myers, Florida, Deion Luwynn Sanders attended North Fort Myers High School and was All-State selection in football, basketball, and baseball.
+He was later selected to the Florida High School Association All-Century Team, which includes the 33 greatest players in Florida high school football history.

-Sanders was a talented enough baseball player that he was selected in the sixth round of the 1985 MLB Draft as a senior in high school.
+Sanders was such a talented baseball player that the Kansas City Royals selected him in the sixth round of the 1985 MLB Draft.

-After such a successful college career at Florida State, Sanders was selected with the fifth-overall pick by the Atlanta Falcons in the 1989 NFL Draft.
+Sanders was selected by the Atlanta Falcons with the fifth overall pick in the 1989 NFL Draft.
 He spent five seasons in Atlanta before playing for the San Francisco 49ers, Dallas Cowboys, and Washington Redskins.
-He retired and then returned three years later to play for the Baltimore Ravens at the age of 37.
+He retired, but returned three years later to play for the Baltimore Ravens at the age of 37.

-In his long career, Sanders won two Super Bowls.
-One came in his lone season with San Francisco and the next came a season later in his first season in Dallas.
-During the 1994 season with the 49ers, he was also named the AP NFL Defensive Player of the Year.
+As a lockdown cornerback and one of the game’s most dangerous punt returners, the superstar NFL player won two Super Bowls.
+One came in his lone season with San Francisco and the next came a season later in his first year with Dallas.
+During the 1994 season with the 49ers, Sanders was named the AP NFL Defensive Player of the Year.

 In the 1988 MLB June Amateur Draft, Sanders was taken by the New York Yankees in the 30th round.
-He played two seasons with the Yankees, playing in 71 games and hitting .178 in 199 at-bats.
-He also played for the Atlanta Braves, Cincinnati Reds, and San Francisco Giants in nine seasons from 1989-2001.
+He played two seasons with the Yankees, playing in 71 games and hitting just .178 at the plate.
+He also played for the Atlanta Braves, Cincinnati Reds and San Francisco Giants in nine seasons from 1989-2001.